airr-community/common-repo-wg/recommendations.md

 2016 meeting.
 Please join the discussion at [https://github.com/airr-data](https://github.com/airr-data).

-**Note**: A compliant repository is a repository that adheres to the recommendations listed below:
+Most of the recommendations are for repository and community best practice. **We recommend that a subset of the recommendations be required of any repertoire sequencing data repository that wants to receive Compliance Status from the AIRR CRWG and be included in the central registry described in Recommendations 8 and 9.** The required recommendations are:

 * Recommendations 2 and 6 on Data Sharing and Access;
 * Recommendations 10, 12, and 13 on Infrastructure;
 * Recommendation 17 on Data To Be Shared;
 * Recommendation 20 on Coordination with the NIH Data Commons.

+These are shown in bold below.

 The CRWG recognizes two levels of compliance: administrative and technical.
-A repository is considered to have administrative compliance when Recommendations 2 and 4 are adhered to.
-A repository is considered to have technical compliance when Recommendations 7, 9, 14, and 17 are adhered to.
-We recommend that only repositories with both administrative and technical compliance be included in the Central Registry described in Recommendations 5 and 6.
+A repository is considered to have administrative compliance when Recommendations 2 and 6 are adhered to.
+A repository is considered to have technical compliance when Recommendations 10, 12, 13, 17, and 20 are adhered to.
+We recommend that only repositories with both administrative and technical compliance be included in the Central Registry described in Recommendations 8 and 9.

 ### Detailed Recommendations on Data Sharing and Access

-1. The CRWG strongly recommend that funders and journals require the sharing of all repertoire sequencing data through a compliant repository.
+1. The CRWG strongly recommends that funders and journals require the sharing of all repertoire sequencing data through SRA and a compliant repository.

-2. We strongly recommend that compliant repositories provide open access to repertoire sequencing data for broad redistribution and reuse, meaning that anyone can freely access and use repertoire-sequencing data for any purpose.
+2. **We recommend that, for Compliance Status, a repository be required to provide open access to repertoire sequencing data for broad redistribution and reuse, meaning that anyone can freely access and use repertoire-sequencing data for any purpose.**
    This position is in line with a broader push in science towards Open Data.

     1. While restricted access is typically applied to human whole-genome